Multi-Cloud Strategy for the Federal Administration: Architecture, Procurement and Compliance

 4Use procurement power to support local AI ecosystem% of AI budget spent on sovereign solutions

 Thank you for reading this series.
-If you’re ready to take the next step in your public sector AI procurement journey, Insight 42 UG is here to help.
+If you’re ready to take the next step in your public sector AI procurement journey, Insight42 is here to help — see our Agentic AI Beratung (German), Souveräne Cloud Beratung for the infrastructure side, or contact us.

 References

-Part 2 – The Public Sector AI: Agile vs. Goliath in Government AI
+Public Sector AI, Part 2: Agile vs. Goliath in Government AI — A Procurement Guide

 AI In The Public Sector 26th Dec 2025 Martin-Peter Lambert

-Part 2 – The Public Sector AI: Agile vs. Goliath in Government AI
+Public Sector AI, Part 2: Agile vs. Goliath in Government AI — A Procurement Guide

 The battle for the future of government AI isn’t about budget; it’s about bureaucracy vs. innovation.